Quality feedback for learning

 Marking and moderation

-Technologies to enhance assessment
+Technologies to enhance feedback

 The BOLD Learning and Teaching Practices provide clear guidelines to support teaching practices for different delivery/study modes, opportunities for self-assessment and reflection on current teaching practices, and opportunities for collaborative discussion with peers and learning designers to enhance online teaching practices.
 The minimum course expectations for providing feedback on progress are outlined in Focus Area 05.